ozankenangungor/orderbook-replay-lab/README.md

 ## What it does
 - Defines a strict market event model (L2 deltas) with integer ticks/lots.
-- Encodes/decodes events as stable JSON lines for deterministic replay.
+- Encodes/decodes events as stable JSON lines, with optional binary v2 logs.
 - Replays logs into a minimal L2 order book and reports metrics.
 - Generates synthetic logs to avoid external data dependencies.